threefoldtech/jumpscale_lib/docs/clients/zeroboot_client.md

 ### Configuring the clients

-JumpScale clients uses a [config manager](https://github.com/Jumpscale/core9/blob/master/docs/config/configmanager.md) to configure and manage client instances.
+Jumpscale clients uses a [config manager](https://github.com/Jumpscale/core/blob/master/docs/config/configmanager.md) to configure and manage client instances.

 Getting a new instance of a client can be done in interactive way, where the user will be prompted to enter the client data in a window.
 By default most clients are interactive although there are some exceptions.
 For example to get an instance of the ssh client in interactive mode: